 - a.
 Whether the structure will be relocated within the same historic district, into a new historic district, or outside of a historic district; - b.
-Whether the proposed relocation may have a detrimental effect on the structural soundness of the building or structure;
+Whether the proposed relocation may have a detrimental effect on the structural soundness of the building or structure; - c.

-Address, Relocation of Building 'G', 44 Swinton Avenue, Block 61 to Sundy Block HPB Meeting June 26, 2017 and June 27, 2017 Page 5 of 10

-- c.
 Whether the proposed relocation would have a negative or positive effect on other historic sites, buildings, or structures within the originating historic district, at the new site; - d.
 Whether the new surroundings of the relocated structure would be compatible with its architectural character; and, - e.
-Whether the proposed relocation is the only practicable means of saving the structure from demolition.

-a) Building 'G' will be relocated approximately 12' south on Block 61 within OSSHAD.
-According to the applicant's Justification Statement and Relocation Criteria, A Field Report by Robert J. Selinsky, P.E., August 13, 2015 and Mike Brovant of Wolfe House and Building Movers indicate that Building 'G' identified no structural deficiencies;

-b) Wolfe House and Building Movers, after inspection of the property determined that the house could be moved to its new location without have a detrimental effect on the structural soundness of the building;

-c) Relocation of Building 'G' will not have a negative effect on other historic buildings within OSSHAD;

-d) It will be compatible with existing historic buildings at the new site within OSSHAD; and e) Relocating Building 'G' is a practicable means of saving the structure from consideration for demolition while allowing the applicant to redevelop Block 61 as proposed.
+Whether the proposed relocation is the only practicable means of saving the structure from demolition. - a) Building 'H' will be reconstructed on the Sundy Block immediately south of the Sundy House facing South Swinton Avenue within OSSHAD; b) is not applicable since Building 'H' is proposed to be reconstructed at its relocated site. c) Its proposed relocation/reconstruction will not have a negative effect on other historic sites, buildings, or structures within OSSHAD at the new site; d) Reconstructed Building 'H' will be compatible with its architectural character; e) The relocation/reconstruction of Building 'H' on the Sundy Block is a practicable means of saving the structure from permanent demolition due to the redevelopment proposed for its existing site.